frictionlessdata/frictionless-py/docs/tutorials/schemes/stream-tutorial.md

 ## Writing Stream Data

-The same is actual for writing CSV:
+The same can be done for writing CSV:

 ```python title="Python"
 from frictionless import Resource